Program Committee:

 To be included in the conference proceedings:

-PLANS manuscripts will be eligible for Best Paper Award, including the IEEE’s Walter Fried Award, PLANS Student Award, and the Best in Track Award.
-Papers will be posted on the PLANS website for full conference registrants to view on a complimentary basis until the electronic proceedings are circulated.
+PLANS manuscripts will be eligible for Best Paper Awards, including the IEEE’s Walter Fried Award, PLANS Student Award, and the Best Paper in Track Award.
+Papers will be posted on the PLANS website for eligible conference registrants to view on a complimentary basis until the electronic proceedings are circulated.

 The IEEE PLANS Kershner Award is presented to recognize the outstanding lifetime achievements of an individual who has made substantial contributions in the field of navigation.
 Additional details can be found here.